jimbotyson/draftbaseline/baseline.md

 -   Use high contrasting colours for labelling and data;

--   The original data on which visualisations are based ~~is~~ should be available in an accessible format where possible;
+-   The original data on which visualisations are based should be available in an accessible format where possible;

 -   Consider the feasibility of providing tactile images;